Communication (COMM)

 COMM 4980.
 Senior Seminar.
 3 Hours.

 Required for all Communication Studies & Media Studies majors.
 Students complete a culminating scholarly project (research, production, etc.) that allows students to demonstrate competency in, and application of, communication knowledge and skills.
 Through the Capstone Project (final project) students will demonstrate the achievement of the Communication Department Learning Objectives.
 Students will work with an instructor to complete appropriate documentation of the project. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
 Describe quantitative, qualitative, and rhetorical research methods used in communication studies.
 2. Explain connections between Synthesize communication theories theory and research in oral written and written formats.
 3. Formulate research methods and concepts in oral and written formats.4.
 Create quantitative, qualitative, and/or rhetorical research designs and apply appropriate associated methods in an ethical manner to a student research initiative.5.
 Evaluate communication theory and critique research designs, methods, and writings found in scholarly and popular sources.
 Prerequisites: COMM 3020 or 4450 (Grade C or higher) AND Instructor permission.
-FA, SP, SU.
+FA, SP.